zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 12. Browse and select the file

-##Live/VideoWallpapers
+## Live/VideoWallpapers

 9. Click Live

-10.Import your video
+10. Import your video

-11.VIDEO MUST BE SHORT SINCE IT ONLY SUPPORT UP TO 300FRAMES
+11. VIDEO MUST BE SHORT SINCE IT ONLY SUPPORT UP TO 300FRAMES

-##Continue
+## Continue

 13. Go to apply and click apply changes